 Empirical Evidence of the Lending Channel of Monetary Policy under Negative Interest Rates

-Is there a lending channel for monetary policy under negative interest rate policy (NIRP)?
+Does the lending channel of monetary policy operate under a negative interest rate policy (NIRP)?
 The purpose of this study is to shed light on the existence of a lending channel of monetary policy under NIRP.
-Concretely, we aim to provide an in-depth analysis of the relationship between NIRP and bank-lending behavior.
-To this end, we employ a large panel dataset of 5454 banks operating in 122 countries over the period 2009-2018 and a Difference-in-Differences methodology.
-We find that banks located in countries affected by negative interest rates have changed their bank-lending behavior, by increasing lending activity.
-The results suggest that in response to negative interest rates, banks have reduced their lending cost, and increased both lending supply and lending maturity.
-Finally, we also find that the transmission of monetary policy under negative interest rates to the real economy depends on banks' specific characteristics such as deposits, margins and size.
+To do so, we aim to provide an in-depth analysis of the relationship between NIRP and bank-lending behavior.
+To achieve this, we employ a large panel dataset of 4072 banks operating in 54 countries over the period 2009-2018 and a Difference-in-Differences methodology.
+We find that banks located in countries affected by negative interest rates have adjusted their bank-lending behavior by increasing lending activities.
+Our findings suggest that in response to negative interest rates, banks have reduced their lending cost, and increased lending supply, particularly loans with maturities ranging from 3 to 12 months and those over 5 years.
+Finally, we also find that the transmission of monetary policy under negative interest rates to the real economy depends on banks' specific characteristics such as reliance on retail deposits and size.

 Keywords: Negative interest rates, Lending cost, Lending supply, Lending maturity, Difference-in-Differences estimation